idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Tilde terminology](https://term.tilde.com/) (powered by Taas)

 Free/Premium, online, 25 languages.
 Various options to choose from.
 By default, it uses TWSC (Tilde wrapper system for CollTerm) based on linguistic analysis enriched by statistical features.
-Extraction time somewhat long but quite accurate.
+Extraction time somewhat long, but results quite accurate.
 By specifying a subject domain, some term candidates are matched with translations from a variety of sources for target translation lookup.

 [The Sketch Engine](https://www.sketchengine.co.uk/)